 Description

 Meadowlily Trail winds through some of Southwest Ontario's most diverse natural landscapes, offering hikers a genuine escape into the region's ecological richness.
-This 3-kilometer trail cuts through Meadowlily Woods, creating a natural corridor that connects wetlands, mature forests, and open meadows in a seamless hiking experience that feels much longer than its actual distance.
+The trail cuts through Meadowlily Woods, creating a natural corridor that connects wetlands, mature forests, and open meadows in a seamless hiking experience that feels much longer than its actual distance.

 The trail's greatest strength lies in its variety.
 You'll start in dense woodland where towering maples and oaks create a natural canopy overhead, their branches filtering sunlight into dappled patterns on the forest floor.
 The well-maintained path here is soft underfoot, cushioned by years of fallen leaves that crunch satisfyingly with each step.
-As you progress, the forest opens into wetland areas where the ecosystem shifts dramatically—cattails and sedges replace the hardwoods, and the air carries the earthy scent of marsh water.
+As you progress, the forest opens into wetland areas where the ecosystem shifts dramatically — cattails and sedges replace the hardwoods, and the air carries the earthy scent of marsh water.

 The transition from forest to meadow happens gradually, then all at once.
 You'll emerge from tree cover into expansive open spaces where wildflowers create seasonal displays that change throughout the year.
-These meadows serve as the trail's centerpiece, offering unobstructed views and the sense of space that makes this hike feel larger than its modest length suggests.
+These meadows serve as the trail's centerpiece, offering unobstructed views and a sense of space that makes this hike feel larger than its modest length suggests.

 Thames River Connection